|Learn how to provide affordable housing for all.

 Community development corporation (CDC)

 Community development corporations are nonprofit multi-purpose economic development organizations which serve primarily low-to-moderate-income people and which commonly become involved in local housing issues.
 One good example is Tenants to Homeowners, Inc. in Lawrence, Kansas.
 This CDC promotes low-income housing by providing home ownership programs and credit counseling to help people qualify for mortgages.
 The organization acquires properties to sell to moderate and low-income people and renovate or build homes to sell to people not qualifying for traditional loans.
 Tenants become homeowners through education, communication, home improvement, and creative financing.

 An example of a faith-based nonprofit CDC is Habitat for Humanity International.
 Founded in 1976 in Americus, Georgia, Habitat has built or rehabilitated more than 80,000 affordable homes for more than 400,000 people around the world through volunteer labor and donations of money and materials.
 There are nearly 1,900 Habitat affiliates in 64 countries, including the U.S.

-Habitat builds and rehabilitates the houses with the help of homeowner partner families.
+Habitat builds and rehabilitates houses with the help of homeowner partner families.
 The houses are sold to families at no profit and financed with no-interest loans.
-The families provide a down payment and monthly mortgage payments and invest hundreds of hours of their own labor "sweat equity" in building their and other Habitat houses.
+The families provide a down payment and monthly mortgage payments and invest hundreds of hours of their own labor, "sweat equity," in building their and other Habitat houses.
 Habitat doesn't get government funding, but involves government through gifts of land, houses for rehabilitation, and infrastructure for streets, utilities, and administrative expenses.

 How can we create affordable housing?